csgf/aginfra-sg-mobile/docs/index.rst

    :scale: 70%
    :figclass: text

-   Figure 2. agINFRA Soil Map Repository
+   agINFRA Soil Map Repository

 Selecting the repository, the application shows a list of available digital assets (see Figure 3) from which you could select the digital object.
 The application provides also a hierarchical filter mechanism that allows you to easly retreive the asset and metadata you are looking for.

-The Figure 3 also shows the replica where the digital asset is available to download it on your device.
+The `Figure 3`_ also shows the replica where the digital asset is available to download it on your device.

+.. _Figure 3:

 .. figure:: images/asset-download.png
    :align: center
    :alt: ICCU POC
    :scale: 70%
    :figclass: text

-   Figure 3.
    Asset download

 ============
 Contributors